 When you need to borrow money in an emergency situation, it’s important you apply to a reputable company.
 A payday loan from an unauthorised firm can have serious consequences for you and your financial situation.
 This is because unauthorised lenders aren’t covered by the rules and regulations put in place by the Financial Conduct Authority (FCA).

 The FCA is there to protect consumers who borrow money, and they have put measures in place to limit the extent to which those who take on loans can find themselves in financial difficulty later.
-Here at Sunny, we offer short-term loans for emergency situations and unexpected expenses and are regulated by the FCA, but know that there are many people out there who have fallen for payday loans scams.
+Here at Sunny, our broker partner works with a market-leading panel of lenders who offer short-term loans for emergency situations and unexpected expenses and are regulated by the FCA, but know that there are many people out there who have fallen for payday loans scams.
 This is why we have created this guide on how to avoid them.

-These type of scams are sadly quite common and can involve an individual being contacted by somebody posing as a payday loans company, who offers them an incredible interest rate on a loan.
-However, there is usually an upfront fee to pay to access the money which could be classed as a set-up fee, a no guarantor fee or a transfer fee for the cash you hope to receive.
+These types of scams are sadly quite common and can involve an individual being contacted by somebody posing as a payday loans company, who offers them an incredible interest rate on a loan.
+However, there is usually an upfront fee to pay to access the money which could be classed as a set-up fee, a no guarantor fee, or a transfer fee for the cash you hope to receive.
+Payday

 If you’re actively looking for an emergency loan, here are some things to look out for and avoid when considering the right payday loan lender for you:

 Check the lender is registered with the FCA and authorised to provide payday loans

 First and foremost, you should check that your prospective lender is at least a legitimate credit provider.
 You can do this by checking the FCA register online.
 Click here to access the register.
 It’s very important to access this website through a reputable source too, so if you receive an email with a link to it always type the URL into the search bar, instead of clicking-through.
 This ensures you are using the right site.